NC 4-H Horsemanship Camp

-Special features of the camp include educational lectures, riding lessons, showmanship, judging contests, trail rides and training demonstrations.
-Instruction will be given in hunt seat, western and gaming styles, with additional instruction in dressage, non-trotting or eventing if enough interest exists.
+Special features of the camp include educational lectures, riding lessons, showmanship, judging contests, trail rides, and training demonstrations.
+Instruction will be given in hunt seat, western and gaming styles, with additional instruction in dressage, non-trotting, or eventing if enough interest exists.
 Campers must supply his/her own horse, equipment, feed, and transportation.
 The camp will provide sawdust for the stalls.

 The North Carolina 4-H Horsemanship Camp is held in June of each year at Millstone 4-H Camp.
 This rustic camp is located in Richmond County near the town of Ellerbe.

-2015 Camp Costs
+2023 Camp Costs

 Listed below is the link to the 4-H Horsemanship Camp Manual.
 Please consult this document for additional information and bring a copy to Camp!

-ALL horses are required to have a Negative Coggins Test for EIA dated April 1st, 2015 or later.
+ALL horses are required to have a Negative Coggins Test for EIA dated January 1, 2023 or later.
 No exceptions will be made!

-Please direct all equine related questions to:
+Please direct all equine-related questions to: